cybertraining-dsc/su21-reu-366/project/index.md

 ## 2. Importance of Handwriting Recognition

+Handwriting recognition plays a vital role in the field of image processing.
+Any machine or technology with the capability to identify and convert handwritten information into digital text is very valuable in almost every field work.

+- [ ] Expound

 ## 3. Images

 ![Figure 1](https://github.com/cybertraining-dsc/su21-reu-366/raw/main/project/images/ocr_work.jpg)

 **Figure 1:** Overview of Optical Character Recognition at work.

+- [ ] MORE IMAGES

 ## 4. What has been done so far in the field?